 If the third-party objects to the release of their information, they must show evidence consistent with the GIPA Act as to why to restrict the release of information.
-The evidence provided by the third-party will be considered, however, the decision to release information rests with Council.
+The evidence provided by the third-party will be considered, however, the decision to release information rests with Council's decision-maker.